embassy-rs/embassy/embassy-atmega328p/README.md

 8 MHz application must also set `default-features = false` and explicitly enable `rt` if it needs the runtime.

-The crate can also be used directly from this fork.
-Cargo searches the complete Git repository for the requested package, so the crate does not have to be at the repository root.
-Since the repository is private, GitHub authentication must already work on the development machine.
+The crate can also be used directly from the Embassy Git repository.
+Cargo searches the complete repository for the requested package, so the crate does not have to be at the repository root.

 Pin applications to a tested commit with `rev`; otherwise Cargo follows the latest commit on the repository's default branch: